gengyuncong/Supercoiling/README.md

 # 4. Analyzing results

 The result analysis is performed in python.
 The "h5py" module is needed to read the binary output file from Lattice Microbe.
-The codes for result analysis is simply deposited in the corresponding model
+The codes for result analysis is simply stored in the corresponding model.